Gourav1100/AutomatedChess/README.md

 # Automated Chess Board #

 The pieces on the chess board can be moved with or without human interference.
-The piece movement can be moved on the board and the piece movement will be visible on the application and any movement of pieces made by the user on the application shall be visible on the board.
+The piece can be moved on the board and the piece movement will be visible on the application and any movement of pieces made by the user on the application shall be visible on the board.

 The Project has different components:
 <ol>